 John Huntington, born in England in 1832, came to Cleveland in 1854.
 He joined the oil refining firm of Clark and Payne in 1863.
 When the firm was absorbed by Standard Oil, Huntington received 500 shares of Standard Oil stock.
 He became one of the wealthiest men in Cleveland and his fortune continued to grow through interests in oil refining, shipping, mining, stone quarrying, and real estate.
 Huntington’s interests in art developed after making a grand tour of Europe with his second wife.

 Hinman Hurlbut was born in New York in 1819.
 He came to Cleveland in 1837 to work in his brother’s law office.
-His career shifted from law to banking and by 1863 Hurlbut owned four banks.
+His career shifted from law to banking, and by 1863 Hurlbut owned four banks.
 In his later years, he was also known as a railroad magnate.
-Hurlbut’s interest in art began during a restorative trip to Europe in 1865 where he was introduced to the great art centers of Europe.
+Hurlbut’s interest in art began during a restorative trip to Europe in 1865 where he was introduced to the continent’s great art centers.

 Hurlbut died in 1884.
-His will left over $250,000 in trust for the establishment of an art museum.
+His will left more than $250,000 in trust for the establishment of an art museum.
 However, only about $20,000 was left for an art museum after the death of Mrs. Hurlbut in 1910, as much of the bequest was used to supplement the trust left for her support.
-Happily, Mrs. Hurlbut had amassed a large collection of art work which eventually was gifted to the museum.
+Happily, Mrs. Hurlbut had amassed a large collection of art, which eventually was gifted to the museum.

 Jeptha Homer Wade II

 Jeptha Homer Wade II was born in Cleveland in 1857.
 J. H. Wade II was close to his grandfather, Jeptha Homer Wade I, who was one of the founders of Western Union Telegraph Company and a wealthy industrialist.
 His family’s gifts of land to the city included the site upon which the museum stands.
 J. H. Wade II’s interest in art came from his grandfather who was also an artist.